First impressions and design: Subtle changes with Apple's classic style.

 They all support fast charging too, so with the right adaptor you can get around 50% worth of battery charged up in just 30 minutes.
 The catch?
 The fast charging adaptor is not included, so you’ll have to fork out a little extra for this particular luxury.

-You can also enjoy the convenience of wireless charging, but again you’ll need to splash out on a seperate charging pad.
+You can also enjoy the convenience of wireless charging, but again you’ll need to splash out on a separate charging pad.

 It’s crunch time, which iPhone do you buy?
 Well, the 11 Pro and Pro Max completely live up to their new Pro name.
 They are every bit the premium smartphone, the always on point Apple design with the matte glass, steel edges and sleek shape impresses, and even though there hasn’t been a huge overhaul in look, the excellent new camera really does make it a genuine upgrade from the XS.